Decision Atlas

 Where Stan fits

 The Atlas is an independent reference by Stan Tscherenkow.
-It is useful even when the reader never works with him.
+It is useful even when the owner never works with him.
 When the live situation involves control, authority, ownership, capital, governance, or a decision that changes the company underneath the operating plan, that is where private advisory may become relevant.

 When the topic above is yours to decide